slobodanantonijevic/OpenWeatherMap-SDK/README.md

 # OpenWeatherMap SDK for Android
-Unofficial open source SDK built for retrieving weather data from [OpenWeatherMap API](https://openweathermap.org/api)
+Unofficial open source SDK built for retrieving weather data from [OpenWeatherMap API](https://openweathermap.org/api) This SDK is not proffesionally related in any way to [OpenWeatherMap](https://openweathermap.org/), and represents only a contribution to OpenSource world.
+If you like this piece of work, please support it by sharing, using, forking, it is all free :)

+## Notable technologies used
+RxJava, Dagger 2, Retrofit 2

 ## Usage and docs
 The wiki and Javadoc are still a work in progress, and will be updated over the course of next few days or so.

 ### Adding to project
 #### Gradle: ####
 Step 1.
 Add it in your root build.gradle: